MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/4_Snap_AI_Prompt_Framework/Create_Task_Manager.md

 #### Directed Pathway

-- Here the Main Task Manager is transformed to a Persona from the start.
+- Here the Main Request Manager is transformed to a Persona from the start.
 - For example:
   - It could simply remain as a request manager for the user.
-    - Act as persona x for the user
+    - Example - Act as persona x for the user

 - Imagine if you were keen on planning a business venture.
 You already know that you need the counsel of a Business Analyst, so you activate that persona upfront.
 This is the essence of the Directed Pathway.
 You dictate the AI's persona right from the onset, essentially "directing" the course of the conversation based on preselected expertise.

 #### Adaptive Pathway

 - Here the Main task manager can remain as a request manager
-  - Act as a request manager for the user
+  - Example - Act as a request manager for the user
-- It can also be transformed to a persona from the start and then asked to select the best persona for the task and get POV from multiple personas.
+- With Adaptive path Request Manager can be asked to select the best persona for the task and or get POV from multiple personas.
   - Act as a request manager for the user
 - For Example:
   - Persona_Resource: [ Business Analyst, VC, Software Engineer, Product Manager, Marketing Professional, Writer, Promoter, VC ]